 1679: Pepys becomes Member of Parliament for Harwich.
 He is sacked from his job as he was implicated in the Popish plot of that year although it was never substantiated and he was accused of selling secrets to the French.
 He was briefly imprisoned in the tower of London in March for six weeks.
 He is released on bail in July and goes to live with Will Hewer in Buckingham Street and prepares to defend himself at the forthcoming trial although the charges are later dropped.

-1682: Travels with the Duke of York to Scotland as his assistant.
+1682: He travels with the Duke of York to Scotland as his assistant.

-1684: Re-appointed to his old post at the Admiralty and he moves the office to his house in Buckingham Street.
+1684: He is re-appointed to his old post at the Admiralty and he moves the office to his house in Buckingham Street.
 He also became President of the Royal Society of London in December

 1685: Pepys carries the canopy at the Coronation of King James the Second, the former Duke of York.
 He is re-elected as MP for Harwich and installed as Master of Trinity House.
 He becomes Deputy Lieutenant of Huntingdonshire and is re-elected as President of the Royal Society.